Mental health in the United Kingdom: Scotland

 A survey in Scotland found 26% of respondents reported having experienced a mental health problem at some point in their life, but the figure increased if respondents were shown a list of conditions.

 LGBTQ+ people

 LGBTQ+ people suffer disproportionately higher mental health problems and risk of suicide than non-LGBTQ+ people in the UK.
-Reports have found greater degrees of self-harming, suicidal thoughts and suicide attempts among UK LGBTQ+ people than among heterosexual non-trans people in the UK.
+Reports have found greater degrees of self-harming, suicidal thoughts and suicide attempts among UK LGBTQ+ people than among heterosexual cisgender people in the UK.

 Suicide

 6,045, 5,608 and 5,675 people aged 15 and over died by suicide across the UK each year from 2009 to 2011 respectively.

 In 2022 there were 5,642 registered deaths by suicide in England and Wales specifically.
 In the same year there were 762 probable suicides in Scotland.
 In Northern Ireland there were 203 suicide deaths registered in 2022.

 In 2023, there were 7,055 deaths in the UK officially registered as suicide, the highest suicide rate in the UK since 1999.

 Suicide is the biggest killer of men under the age of 50 in the UK.